 Aluminum is more flexible than copper.
 You can give it any shape you desire.
 Certain manufacturers have found a way out by reducing the thickness of the copper coils.
 So, flexibility wise, aluminum is more comfortable than copper.

 It is very important to keep your AC safe from corrosion because it damages the coils.
 As a result of it leakages along with hampering the process of heat transfer.
 The corrosion of the AC becomes more during high humidity, installed near seacoasts, and near the salty water bodies or the salty lakes.
 The damages happen because these areas contain lots of moisture in the air.

-When the corrosion begins, a layer formed over the coils which is non-conductive and reduce the heat exchange capacity of the air conditioning system.
+When the corrosion begins, a layer formed over the coils which are non-conductive and reduces the heat exchange capacity of the air conditioning system.
 In this situation, both the coils need the same maintenance and care.

-But copper coils can be repaired easily than the aluminum coils.
+But copper coils can be repaired easily than aluminum coils.

 Hence, we have a mixed reaction to the issue.
 Both these coils have their individual advantages and drawbacks.
 It boils down to how you use the AC and maintain the same with regular servicing.

 |Characteristics||Copper coil||Aluminum coil|

 |Heat transfer||Lower than copper|